Skip To Main Content

 Safety

-Alcohol, Tobacco (Vaping) and other Drugs (ATOD)
+Alcohol, Nicotine (Vaping) and other Drugs (ANOD)

 Your Changing Body

-• Skills: Recognizing influences on body image and how to develop a healthy body image; recognizing the normal developmental changes that occur with puberty; understanding that everyone’s journey through puberty is different
+• Skills: Recognizing influences on body image and how to develop a healthy body image; recognizing the normal developmental changes that occur with puberty; understanding that everyone’s journey through puberty is different.

 What can parents do?